 - The inframammary fold (breast crease) is too high or tight

-While there is no medical issue at stake with tuberous breasts, the severity of their cosmetic irregularity can have a significant effect on your sense of personal self-identify.
+While there is no health concern related to tuberous breasts, the cosmetic severity can have a significant effect on a person’s sense of personal self-identify.

 Tuberous breast deformity is a congenital abnormality in which one or both breasts fail to develop fully and normally during puberty.
 This deformity occurs in roughly 1 to 5% of women, and can be corrected with breast surgery.